-Payments can be made by cash, debit card, cheque, VISA/MasterCard or money order.
+Payments can be made by cash, debit card, cheque, VISA/ MasterCard or money order.
 Please ensure that the correct student number is written on the face of all cheques and money orders submitted to the University.
 Fees may be paid by the following methods:

-by mail: cheques should be made payable to the University of Northern British Columbia and must reach UNBC by the due date.
+- by mail: cheques should be made payable to the University of Northern British Columbia and must reach UNBC by the due date.
 The University is not responsible for payments lost in the mail.
-VISA/ MasterCard Payment Forms are included in the Registration Guide or are available from the Office of the Registrar.

-- at a bank: a tuition fee payment form must be completed and given to the bank at the time of payment.
+VISA/ MasterCard Payment Forms are included in the Registration Guide or are available from the Office of the Registrar. - at a bank: a tuition fee payment form must be completed and given to the bank at the time of payment.
 This form is available from the cashier's counter located in the Office of the Registrar. - in person: at the cashier's counter located in the Office of the Registrar during regular business hours.
-Tuition payments are also accepted at UNBC's regional offices in Terrace, Fort St. John and Quesnel. - by VISA/MasterCard: will be accepted in person by the Cashier.
+Tuition payments are also accepted at UNBC's regional offices in Terrace, Fort St. John and Quesnel. - by VISA/MasterCard: will be accepted in person by the Cashier. - by internet: VISA and MasterCard payments will be accepted using the UNBC web site for students.